Disclaimer: No intention is being made to infringe upon J K Rowling's copyright as the author of a fabulous range of books.

-'Not right beside,' she replied warily.
+'Not right beside,' she answered warily.

 'The killing curse of course,' said Sendar, a hush gathered around Minerva and Michaelmas Sendar at his bold words, the killing curse was after all a dark arts curse, that had only been sanctioned by the Ministry in the Great War as a necessary evil, the ends justify the means.

 Minerva could remember the war as clearly as though it was yesterday, yet at the same time it was so distant as to seem a part of another world, a world where terrible things happened without cause or consideration, for anything or one.